ionic-team/capacitor/android/capacitor/README.md

 and comment or remove line 2 and 3 because we're going to use a dependency instead of including a subproject.
 ```
 include ':app'
+// while contributing to capacitor comment the next two lines.
+We use locally published maven dependencies.
 //include ':capacitor-android'
 //project(':capacitor-android').projectDir = new File('../node_modules/@capacitor/android/capacitor/')
 include ':capacitor-android-plugins'